 The Navajo taco is a taco based on Navajo fry bread, sopaipilla, instead of a tortilla.
 They are topped with various taco ingredients such a refried beans, lettuce, tomato, scallions, avocado, cheese, sour cream, etc., with many variations being welcome, such as meat or chili toppings, corn, green chiles, cilantro, etc. A guacamole relish, salsa, or taco sauce might finish the dish.
 The Navajo taco was voted the State Dish of Arizona in a 1995 poll conducted by the Arizona Republic newspaper.
 They are now more commonly known as Indian Tacos and other Indian tribes have adopted them.

 Navajo fry bread is sometimes thought of as a traditional Navajo food, and it is true that many tribes have recipes for fry beads.
-However, the Navajo bread was a later invention born of necessity when the Navajo were imprisoned near Fort Summer, and had little access to quality food.
+However, the Navajo bread was a later invention born of necessity when the Navajo were imprisoned near Fort Sumner, and had little access to quality food.
 In the summer of 1863, the Navajo had been invading army forts that had appropriated their land in the areas of eastern Arizona and western New Mexico.
 The army forced many thousands of the Navajo people to surrender by burning the areas around their lands so that there was not enough food.
-In 1864, the army began a series of marches to the Bosque Redondo camp near Fort Summer in southwestern New Mexico, during which hundreds of the people died.
+In 1864, the army began a series of marches to the Bosque Redondo camp near Fort Sumner in southwestern New Mexico, during which hundreds of the people died.

 While the Navajo people, who call themselves the Dineé, were imprisoned in Bosque Redondo, they were given very few quality rations.
 Among the rations they did receive were flour, lard, powdered milk, sugar, and baking powder.
 The people used these ingredients to make fry bread.
 Although this bread was borne out of a terrible time in the Navajo nation’s history, the bread is a symbol of the people’s survival and perseverance.
 It was subsequently adopted by many other tribes, who put their own spin on it, and today is a favorite treat all over the Southwest.
-The Navajo nation, in Arizona, New Mexico, and Utah, is the largest Native American tribe in the United States.
+The Navajo Nation, in Arizona, New Mexico, and Utah, is the largest Native American tribe in the United States.

 The dough is made out of the above mentioned ingredients, wheat flour, dry milk, baking powder, and water, which is shaped into flat discs and deep fried in lard.
 The bread is bumpy, crunchy, and chewy and leftovers are great for a dessert when topped with powdered sugar and/or cinnamon.